-Efinix has created 3 RISC-V SoCs based on the VexRiscv core created by Charles Papon.
+Efinix has created RISC-V SoCs based on the VexRiscv core created by Charles Papon.
 The VexRiscv core, which won first place in the RISC-V SoftCPU contest in 2018, is a 32-bit CPU using the ISA RISCV32I with M and C extensions, has five pipeline stages (fetch, decode, execute, memory, and writeback), and a configurable feature set.
-Each SoC has a RISC-V processor, memory, a range of I/O, and interfaces for embedding user functions.
-You can easily create entire systems that include embedded compute and user-defined accelerators all in the same Trion® FPGA.
+The SoC has a RISC-V processor, memory, a range of I/O, and interfaces for embedding user functions.
+You can easily create entire systems that include embedded compute and user-defined accelerators all in the same Titanium or Trion® FPGA.

 What's in the Package?

 With each RISC-V SoC, Efinix provides a complete package of hardware and software files.
 Additionally, to help you develop software applications, Efinix distributes a collection of pre-compiled open-source software.
 With these packages, you can:

 - Build RTL designs using an example design targeting an Efinix development board, and learn how to extend the example for your own application.

 - Set up the software development environment using an example project, create your own software based on example projects, and use the provided API.